almereyda/awesome-starred/README.md

 - [596acres/django-livinglots](https://github.com/596acres/django-livinglots) - The parent app for Living Lots, a suite of apps by 596 Acres for mapping and connecting people to the vacant land in their neighborhoods.
 - [mozilla/kitsune](https://github.com/mozilla/kitsune) - Platform for Mozilla Support
 - [NixOS/nixops](https://github.com/NixOS/nixops) - NixOps is a tool for deploying to NixOS machines in a network or cloud.
-- [matrix-org/synapse](https://github.com/matrix-org/synapse) - Synapse: Matrix reference homeserver
+- [matrix-org/synapse](https://github.com/matrix-org/synapse) - Synapse: Matrix homeserver written in Python 3/Twisted.
 - [nephila/python-taiga](https://github.com/nephila/python-taiga) - :evergreen_tree: Python module for communicating with the Taiga API
 - [openhatch/oh-mainline](https://github.com/openhatch/oh-mainline) - The code that runs openhatch.org
 - [uboslinux/ubos-docs](https://github.com/uboslinux/ubos-docs) - UBOS documentation